SQuat: Subspace-orthogonal KV Cache Quantization: More Experimental Results

 \subsection{Experimental Setup for Section~\ref{sec::exp}}

 For SQuat, SQuat\textsuperscript{pre}, we set the group size (i.e., the number of elements quantized together) to 32 and the residual length (i.e., the number of most recent tokens whose KV cache is stored in full precision) to 32.
 The KV cache is quantized to 2 bits.
 This configuration provides the best throughput and minimal memory usage (see Figure~\ref{fig:mem_throughput}).
 For LM-Eval tasks and all LLMs, we set the subspace dimension to $r=5$, the regularization coefficient to $\lambda=0.001$, and the number of elements to quantize per iteration to $g=64$, resulting in just two iterations of our algorithm.
 For LongBench tasks, which involve longer inputs, we adjust the hyper-parameters as follows.
 For \texttt{Llama-2-7B-hf}, we use $r=5$, $\lambda=0.001$, $g=32$ for SQuat\textsuperscript{pre}, and $r=40$, $\lambda=0.001$, $g=64$ for SQuat.
 For \texttt{Llama-3.1-8B-Instruct}, we set SQuat\textsuperscript{pre} to $r=60$, $\lambda=0.0005$, $g=32$, and SQuat to $r=10$, $\lambda=0.0005$, $g=64$.
 For \texttt{Mistral-7B-Instruct-v0.3}, we use $r=20$, $\lambda=0.0005$, $g=64$ for SQuat\textsuperscript{pre}, and $r=5$, $\lambda=0.001$, $g=64$ for SQuat.
+For our experiments using \texttt{DeepSeek-R1-Distill-Llama-8B} on the \texttt{math-500} dataset (Figure~\ref{fig:math500}), we set $r=40$, $\lambda=0.0005$, and $g=64$ for both SQuat and SQuat\textsuperscript{pre}.